sammi-turner/Assorted-Golang/Monkey-Compiler/README.md

 >>
 ```

+## Scripts

-This compiler also supports running a single Monkey script file (for example `hello.monkey` file):
+This compiler also supports running a single Monkey script file.
+For example,

 ```sh
 $ ./monkey-compiler scripts/hello.monkey
 Hello, world!
 ```

-## Getting started with Monkey
+## The Monkey Language

 ### Number types and variable bindings

-You can define and reassign to variables using `=` operator.
+Define and reassign to variables using the `=` operator.
 Variables are dynamically typed and can be assigned to objects of any type in Monkey.
 You can use `let` keyword when defining variables, but it's completely optional and there is no difference between with and without `let` keyword.

 Two number types are supported in this implementation: integers and floating-point numbers.